zew/go-questionnaire/README.md

    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

-* Package `systemtest` performs full circle filling out a questionaire and compares the resulting JSON file.
+* Package `systemtest` performs full circle roundtrip - filling out a questionaire and comparing the server JSON file with the entered data.

 * Column width for any label or form element can be set individually (`ColSpanLabel` and `ColSpanControl`)